-Learn About Luteal Phase Defect at Fertility Institute of Texas
+Learn About Luteal Phase Defect at Texas Fertility Center of New Braunfels

 Luteal phase defect is a disruption of the menstrual cycle that occurs during the luteal phase, the time between ovulation and the start of the menstrual cycle, when the body does not produce enough of the hormone progesterone.
 It is a common contributor of infertility as well as miscarriage.